 - Assessment papers in an alternative format e.g. large font, braille etc.

 - Use of a personal computer for class tests

-- Extra time or extended deadlines for the completion of assignments or class tests
+- Extra time or flexible deadlines for the completion of assignments or class tests

 - Consideration for spelling, grammar and hand-writing

 The School concerned will be informed of each student's support requirements and they, in turn, undertake to inform all the relevant teaching staff of your individual support needs.

 There are individual Disability Advisers for each School within the University: